EthanKatsi/EthanKatsi/README.md

 ## 👨‍💻 About Me

-### I'm a third year Computer Science student at Wilfrid Laurier University from Toronto with a passion for software engineering, web development, app development, entrepreneurship, and machine learning.
+### I'm a third year Computer Science student at Wilfrid Laurier University from Toronto with a passion for software engineering, web development, app development, entrepreneurship, and UI/UX Design.

 ## 🛠 Technical Skills